Yusufmhmd999/mamamia/README.md

+# mamamia

-# mamamia hi my name is yusuf
+hi my name is yusuf

+fuck u all